spl0k/supysonic/docs/setup/install.rst

 ::

-   $ apt-get install python-pymysql
+   $ apt install python-pymysql

 ::

-   $ apt-get install python-psycopg2
+   $ apt install python-psycopg2

 For other distributions, you might consider installing from `docker`_ images or from `source`_.